-The 1992 movie “Lorenzo’s Oil” based on the true story of the Odone family and their quest to find a cure for their son, Lorenzo, who was diagnosed with ALD at the age of 6.
+The 1992 movie “Lorenzo’s Oil” is based on the true story of the Odone family and their quest to find a cure for their son, Lorenzo, who was diagnosed with ALD at the age of 6.
 Augusto Odone, Lorenzo’s father, developed an oil to treat Adrenoleukodystrophy.
 The oil is still considered experimental and may have some benefit in normalizing the VLCFA (Very Long Chain Fatty Acids), which may prevent the childhood cerebral form of ALD.
-Lorenzo’s Oil is not helpful for boys that are symptomatic and therefore is best used on boys between the ages of 2-10 who are asymptomatic.
+Lorenzo’s Oil is not helpful for boys that are symptomatic.
+It has not been demonstrated to offer any benefit, but if used, is best used on boys between the ages of 2-10 who are asymptomatic.

 For more information: